Skip to main content

 Mutations format

-The format of the mutation to Create and Update an object has some similarities with the query format.
+The format of the mutation to Create, Update and Upsert an object has some similarities with the query format.
 The format will be slightly different for:

 • An Attribute